 Capillary samples taken from patients with severe edema may underestimate by as much as 46 percent of reference value [12].
 In these cases, the sample may be more representative of tissue glucose levels rather than capillary levels.

 A number of factors may contribute to the measurement error associated with these devices.
 Poor or missing calibration, temperatures outside the intended range, outdated strips, improper technique, poor timing, insufficient sample size, and contamination can all provide misleading results.
 Repeated opening of the container used to store the test strips allows various contaminants a pathway of entry into the container.
-In addition, touching more than one test strip to the inside of the container can also be the source of contamination.
+In addition, touching more than one test strip to the inside of the container can also be a source of contamination.
 Contamination is especially serious, since it can happen so easily and is likely to result in episodes of hypoglycemia going unrecognized and untreated.
 Even a very tiny amount of glucose contamination can seriously alter a reading.

 Minimizing errors